lejon/PartiallyCollapsedLDA/src/main/resources/configuration/Configuration-README.txt

 dataset = datasets/nips.txt
 #dataset = datasets/pubmed.txt

+## Test Dataset: Filename of test dataset file to use, must follow same format as dataset file
+## if this file is given, the held out log likelihood will be calculated every 'topic_interval'
+## relative to this dataset.
+## This slows down execution substantially, so if you are not evaluating your model, don't set this option!
+## The held out LL is written to the file "test_held_out_log_likelihood.txt"
+test_dataset = datasets/enron.txt

 ## Scheme: Which sampling scheme to use (uncollapsed, collapsed, adlda)
 ##		paranoid is uncollapsed with additional (time consuming) consistency checks
 #scheme = uncollapsed